renatozr/car-dealership-api/README.md

 ## About The Project

-To exercise clean back-end development.<br />
+To exercise back-end development and it's tools.
-TypeScript, OOP, Node, Express, MongoDB, Mongoose, Unit Testing, Swagger.

 <!-- GETTING STARTED -->